plone/training/dexterity.rst

 Got to the ZMI and look at the definition of the new type in ``portal_types``.

 * Test the type by adding an object or editing one of the old ones.
-* Look at how the talks are prsented in the browser.
+* Look at how the talks are presented in the browser.

 Now let's see if we can't improve the default view.
 To do this we first need to learn about templates.

+Read more about developing with Dexterity here: http://developer.plone.org/reference_manuals/external/plone.app.dexterity/